 ‘The quintessential photo-tourist’, Peryer is known for his idiosyncratic take on national iconography.
-In the catalogue, Weiemair describes his works as ‘like pictures in an illustrated lexicon of the country’.
+In the catalogue, Weiermair describes his works as ‘like pictures in an illustrated lexicon of the country’.

 Peryer seldom works in series.
 Each photograph is an individual, yet compositional and thematic echoes recur.
 Second Nature reveals the breadth of Peryer’s influences, from Edward Weston and Laszlo Moholy-Nagy to botanical photography and scenic postcards.
 Local landmarks and stock tourist destinations—such as The Alexandra Clock and zoos—are favourite Peryer sites.

-Peryer trained and worked as a schoolteacher, and became involved in photography through his school’s camera club.
-In 1974, aged 32, he attended one of John B. Turner’s Photoforum workshops at Elam School of Fine Arts and was hooked.
-Despite his late start, Peryer quickly established a reputation for his intense, theatrical portraits, many of which were shot on a cheap toy Diana camera.
-In 1975, he was included in The Active Eye, the first survey of contemporary New Zealand photography, and, in 1977, had his first solo show at Lower Hutt's Dowse Art Museum.
-It was the first solo show of a contemporary photographer at a New Zealand public art gallery.
+Peryer trains and works as a schoolteacher, and becomes involved in photography through his school’s camera club.
+In 1974, aged 32, he attends one of John B. Turner’s Photoforum workshops at Elam School of Fine Arts and is hooked.
+Despite his late start, Peryer quickly establishes a reputation for his intense, theatrical portraits, many of which are shot on a cheap toy Diana camera.
+In 1975, he is included in The Active Eye, the first survey of contemporary New Zealand photography, and, in 1977, has his first solo show at Lower Hutt's Dowse Art Museum.

-Second Nature featured iconic early works, such as The Divided House (1975), Erika, Winter (1979), and Self Portrait with Rooster (1977).
+Second Nature features iconic early works, such as The Divided House (1975), Erika, Winter (1979), and Self Portrait with Rooster (1977).
 The Self Portrait was staged.
 Peryer borrowed the rooster and bought the secondhand suit for the occasion.
-The portrait has been interpreted as a study in male anxiety, as feminism was ascendant.
+The portrait is interpreted as a study in male anxiety, as feminism is ascendant.
 Or perhaps it refers to his lapsed Catholicism—St Peter denying Christ three times before the cock crowed.

-Critics likened such expressive early works to passion plays and psychodramas.
-Peryer himself said they were like film stills, but later dismissed them as ‘the moody blues’.
-By the early 1980s, he had moved away from expressionism and from portraiture in favour of a cooler formalism.
-Neenish Tarts (1983), Jam Rolls (1983), and Jam Doughnuts (1983) are presented in a row; these sweet treats lined up for display in irregular grids.
-Peryer said, ‘If there is a political message in my work its that I have great respect for non-humans.’
+In the early 1980s, he moves away from expressionism and from portraiture in favour of a cooler formalism.
+Neenish Tarts (1983), Jam Rolls (1983), and Jam Doughnuts (1983) are presented in a row; sweet treats lined up for display in irregular grids.
+Peryer says, ‘If there is a political message in my work it's that I have great respect for non-humans.’

 Second Nature accompanies the New Zealand group show Cultural Safety to Germany, opening in Frankfurt, touring to Aachen, then going on to venues in Australia and New Zealand.
 The twin shows are billed as the most significant New Zealand art project yet seen in Europe.
 Sponsors include Creative New Zealand, the Tourism Board, and Air New Zealand.
 Air New Zealand's manager in Germany says, ‘We do not just want the sheep and landscape image of New Zealand.
 We want to emphasise the quality, the intellectual and cultural side of New Zealand.’

-Second Nature is accompanied by the documentary Peter Peryer: Portrait of a Photographer, directed by Gregory Stitt and filmed by Leon Narbey for the TVNZ series Work of Art.
-It opens with ominous footage of Peryer attempting to photograph a bull in a paddock.
-In 1997, Peryer received an ONZM for his services to photography, and, in 2000, an Arts Foundation Laureate Award.
+Second Nature is accompanied by the documentary Peter Peryer: Portrait of a Photographer, directed by Greg Stitt and filmed by Leon Narbey for the TVNZ series Work of Art.
+It opens with Peryer attempting to photograph a bull in a paddock.
+In 1997, Peryer will receive an ONZM for his services to photography, and, in 2000, an Arts Foundation Laureate Award.